ocbe-uio/pCRscore/README.md

 - Validates findings across discovery and validation cohorts
 - Provides uncertainty estimates through confidence intervals

+**Note**: While this package was developed and validated on breast cancer data, it is a generic framework that can be applied to different cancer types, as long as the input data follows the structure described in the "Expected Input" section below.
+The methodology is agnostic to the specific cell types or cancer type, making it adaptable to various tumor microenvironments and treatment response scenarios.

 ## Key Findings from the Paper

 The analysis of more than 2000 breast tumor samples revealed that multiple cell types exhibit distinct associations with pCR within different tumor subtypes.
 Notably: